10 Different Types of Ecommerce Websites in 2023

 Your website should already have established traffic.
 You can use affiliate marketing & sales to generate revenue.
 The website owner works with brands to add affiliate links.

-You can also earn commissions based on user actions taken on the website.
 The terms are set with the merchants based on their requirements.

 Affiliate payouts include the following: